Toloka/docs/en/guide/_includes/faq/sandbox/work-with-sandbox.md

 1. In your requester account, add your Toloker account to your trusted list.

 1. Create and run a task.
 It will appear in the list of tasks for your trusted Tolokers.
-For more information, see [Help](../../../../guide/concepts/sandbox.md).
+For more information, see the [Sandbox](../../../../guide/concepts/sandbox.md) section.

 {% endcut %}